 The research and professional programs offered by UCLA’s Department of Information Studies are considered among the finest of their kind in the world.
-The Ph.D. program is rigorous and rewarding, with a strong research focus, requiring students to sit a written qualifying examination before proposing, writing, and defending a dissertation.
-It is designed so that students are able to:
+The Ph.D. program is rigorous and rewarding, with a strong research focus, It is structured so that students can gain maximum benefit from a cohort experience; a purpose-designed program of coursework coupled with research apprenticeships, and strong faculty mentoring.
+Our students are strongly encouraged to present and publish their research in academic, professional and community venues.

 - demonstrate a thorough understanding of the field of information studies;